MapsPeople/docs/src/content/cms/index.md

   * **ExternalDoor** - A type of Door that links to the outside Route Network, only connects to one Room.
   * **InterBuildingDoor** - A Door that connects between two Rooms in two different Buildings.
   * **Opening** - An entryway between two Rooms inside the same Building, but with no physical door.
-  * **Hatchway** - A specific kind of Door that opens upwards or downwards, for example up to an attic or down to a basement.
+  * **Hatchway** - A specific kind of Door that is used for smaller rooms in some specific situations.
 * **Restrictions** - Set optional restrictions on who can use this Door.
   * **Open for all** - Open for all Users.
   * **Open for specific App User Roles** - Define certain App User Roles that can use this Door.
   * **Closed for all** - No Users can use this door.
 * **Delay (seconds)** - Set a Delay in seconds for routes that pass through this door.
 Used in estimated arrival time calculations.
 * **Radius (meters)** - Set the Radius in meters for this door, to ensure it touches the Route Network.
-* **Floor Index** - Define which Floor your Door is on - Usually `ground floor = 0`, `1st floor = 10` and so on, but this may have been customised in the CMS.
+* **Floor Index** - Use this to move a Door between two Floors.
 * **One way direction (bearing)** - The exit angle of a one-way Door, in degrees, like a compass bearing.
 In the illustration below, the entered value would be 45, as the user would exit at a 45 degree bearing.

 ![one-way-bearing](/assets/cms/interface-overview/one_way_bearing_compass.png)

-**Barriers** are similar to Doors in the sense that they are nodes on a route network, but are not rendered as Doors.
-However, many of the settings and restrictions are the same.
+**Barriers** are similar to Doors in the sense that they are used to for the route network.
+Many of the settings and restrictions you can set are the same between the two kinds.

 ![barrier-menu](/assets/cms/interface-overview/barrier_menu.png)

-* **Restrictions** - Set optional restrictions on who can use this Door.
+* **Restrictions** - Set optional restrictions on who can bypass this Barrier.
   * **Open for all** - Open for all Users.
-  * **Open for specific App User Roles** - Define certain App User Roles that can use this Door.
+  * **Open for specific App User Roles** - Define certain App User Roles that can bypass this Barrier.
-  * **Closed for all** - No Users can use this door.
+  * **Closed for all** - No Users can bypass this Barrier.
-* **Delay (seconds)** - Set a Delay in seconds for routes that pass through this door.
+* **Delay (seconds)** - Set a Delay in seconds for routes that pass through this Barrier.
 Used in estimated arrival time calculations.
-* **Radius (meters)** - Set the Radius in meters for this door, to ensure it touches the Route Network.
+* **Radius (meters)** - Set the Radius in meters for this Barrier, to ensure it touches the Route Network.
-* **Floor Index** - Define which Floor your Door is on - Usually `ground floor = 0`, `1st floor = 10` and so on, but this may have been customised in the CMS.
+* **Floor Index** - Use this to move a Barrier between two Floors.
-* **One way direction (bearing)** - The exit angle of a one-way Door, in degrees, like a compass bearing.
+* **One way direction (bearing)** - The exit angle of a one-way Barrier, in degrees, like a compass bearing.
 In the illustration above, the entered value would be 45, as the user would exit at a 45 degree bearing.

 ### Solution Details